bxparks/AceRoutine/README.md

 The `CoroutineScheduler` consumes only 2 bytes of memory no matter how many coroutines are created.
 That's because it depends on a singly-linked list whose pointers live on the `Coroutine` object, not in the `CoroutineScheduler`.
+But the code for the class increases flash memory usage by about 150 bytes.

 The `Channel` object requires 2 copies of the parameterized `<T>` type so its size is equal to `1 + 2 * sizeof(T)`, rounded to the nearest memory alignment